Miretz/miretz.github.io/_posts/2019-07-01-data-manipulation-command-line.markdown

     teaser: /assets/images/data-cmd-teaser.jpeg
 ---

 In this article I'm going to demonstrate various tools from the UNIX command line which can be used for effective data manipulation.
-This guide is written mainly for absolute beginners, but hopefully it will also provide useful information for seasoned data scientists and data engineers.
+This guide is written mainly for absolute beginners, but hopefully it will also provide useful information for the seasoned data scientists and data engineers.

 ## What is the Command line?